SEO Content Writing Services

 - Your name, address, phone, URL and social media handles

-- Short snippet with history about your pickle shop
+- Short snippet with history about your organization

-If people search for pickle shops, YOU should come up!
+If people search for homeless shelters, YOU should come up!

 When brainstorming web content, it would be worth considering adding this kind of information:

-- How you pickle – what’s your approach?
+- How you serve homeless neighbors – what’s your approach?

 So, you’re sold on needing SEO content for your website and blog, but what’s next?
 How do you find a good SEO writer?